pirsch-analytics/seeker/README.md

 ### Favicon

-To use a different favicon, place a `.png` inside the `static` directory of your site.
+To use a different favicon, place the `favicon.png` inside the `static` directory of your site.

 ### Texts